raymondgitonga/wizard-elixirs/README.md

 |   |   |-- elixircreator_test.go
 |   |   |-- prompt.go
 |   |   -- prompt_mock.go
-|   -- wizardclient
+|   |-- wizardclient
 |       |-- client.go
 |       |-- client_mock.go
-|       -- client_test.go
+|       |-- client_test.go
- -- main.go
+|-- main.go
 ```

-- The main functionality lies in the core package. `elixircreator.go` is responsible for coordinating user interactions  and the creation of elixirs using the provided ingredients. `prompt.go` is an abstraction over the prompt survey library
+- The main functionality lies in the core package. `elixircreator.go` is responsible for coordinating user interactions  and the creation of elixirs using the provided ingredients. `prompt.go` is an abstraction over the prompt survey library, that collects users responses.
 - The wizardclient package holds the HTTP client for fetching ingredient and elixir data
-- Both packages make use of interfaces to make the code is more flexible, allowing for easier testing and the ability to swap out implementations when needed.
+- Both packages make use of interfaces to make the code more flexible, allowing for easier testing and the ability to swap out implementations when needed.
 - The design pattern used in the provided code is the Dependency Injection pattern.
 Specific dependencies are injected into structs that need them rather than being hard-coded.

-Assumptions made:
-- The external API used to fetch ingredients and elixirs is reliable and available.

 ## Table of Contents